USD ($)

 In this example, GigabitEthernet0/1 is configured to automatically detect and provide power to a connected PoE device.
 GigabitEthernet0/2 is configured to deliver a static amount of power (15,000 milliwatts) to the connected device.

-Network Devices- Summing Up!
+Network Hardware Devices- Summing Up!

 Network devices are essential components that facilitate communication and data transfer within a network.
 Key devices include routers, which direct traffic; switches, which connect devices within a network; and access points, which enable wireless connectivity.

-Proper configuration of these devices ensures efficient network performance, security, and reliability, making them crucial for both small and large-scale networks.
+Proper configuration of these networking devices ensures efficient network performance, security, and reliability, making them crucial for both small and large-scale networks.
 Understanding their functions and configurations is vital for effective network management and optimization.

 Deepak Sharma